This is the way to find out how to install a backup camera for your Car – SUV – Truck.

 My Mission Statement: Here to help Males, Females the Young, and the Inspiring Aging who are interested In Do It Yourself (DIY).
 How to Repair (Fix) your rides aliments while enjoying the fulfillment of (DIY) pride.

-Just thinking here that if you have a comment or even a good story to share about your experience of installing your backup camera, the please let me know the good or not so good details.
+Just thinking here that if you have a comment or even a good story to share about your experience of installing your backup camera, please let me know the good or not-so-good details.
 Thanks for now … Doug